CADWRDeltaModeling/BayDeltaSCHISM/docsrc/topics/vegetation.rst

         - 4191499.7722536493
         ....

 The :external:py:func:`schimpy.raster_to_nodes.raster_to_nodes` manual page has more info on this function.
+Index `i` in the mapped values is applied between `i-1` and `i` in the bins.
+The mapped values have to be larger than the number of bins, which is an artifact of the numpy digitize method used to implement the function.

 Height
 ^^^^^^

-Template formulas usually enforce a minimum height of (say 0.25m below), a maximum (say 1.5m below) and assume that the vegetation grow to a height that reaches just below a typical low water mark where we assume 0.4m NAVD is a good generic low water mark.
+Template formulas usually enforce a minimum height of (say 0.25m below), a maximum (say 1.0m below) and assume that the vegetation grow to a effective height that reaches just below a typical low water mark, slightly lower than the highest whorl you'd see in a boat).
 Here is a sample from `sav_height.yaml`:

 .. code-block:: console

    - name: Franks Tract
      type: none
-     attribute: 'max(0.25,min(1.5,z+0.25))'
+     attribute: 'max(0.25,min(1.0,z-0.01))'
      vertices:
         ... coordinates

 When a mix of emergent and submerged vegetation is required, a more complex formula is required.
-Usually emergent vegetation is represented as a very high value.
+Emergent vegetation is represented using exaggerated height.